 An architect also must exercise such care, skill, and diligence as others who are engaged in the profession would ordinarily exercise under similar circumstances, and statutory provisions regulating the profession of architecture may expressly so provide.
 See 6 C.J.S.
 Architects § 16 (2004).
 Architects and engineers are treated the same in this regard.
 “The engineer’s undertaking in respect to the plans he prepares is comparable to that of an architect, which in the absence of a special agreement is not an absolute guaranty that satisfactory results will ensue.”
 Bonadiman-McCain, Inc. v.
 Snow (1960) 183 Cal.
 App.
 2d 58, 70.

 “With respect to professionals, their specialized education and training do not serve to impose an increased duty of care but rather are considered additional ‘circumstances’ relevant to an overall assessment of what constitutes ‘ordinary prudence’ in a particular situation.”
 Flowers v.
 Torrance Memorial Hospital Medical Center (1994) 8 Cal.
 4th 992, 997–998 (1994).
 “Since the standard of care remains constant in terms of ‘ordinary prudence,’ it is clear that denominating a cause of action as one for ‘professional negligence’ does not transmute its underlying character.
 For substantive purposes, it merely serves to establish the basis by which ‘ordinary prudence’ will be calculated and the defendant’s conduct will be evaluated.”
 Ibid.

 If you have suffered due to the professional negligence of an attorney, accountant or auditor, or architect or engineer, you may be entitled to substantial compensation for your losses.
-Los Angeles trial lawyers at Mark Anchor Albert and Associates have the experience, skill, and intelligence to fight and win for you at the highest levels, no matter how difficult your case may seem.
+Los Angeles litigation lawyers at Mark Anchor Albert and Associates have the experience, skill, and intelligence to fight and win for you at the highest levels, no matter how difficult your case may seem.